-A few years ago, I had to go to the bank several times in a row and it became one of the strangest experiences in my life.
-Discussing personal matters with someone I hardly know felt weirdly wrong.
-I was expected to put my social and private being on the table and to translate my life into the language of finance and numbers.
+A few years ago, I went to the bank several times in a row.
+It became one of the strangest experiences in my life: Discussing private matters with someone I hardly know, translating my personal life into the language of finance and numbers.